 They have many different local names worldwide, muscovado of Mauritius Island and Phillippines, rapadura of Brazil, panela of Colombia, piloncillo of Mexico, kokuto of Japan, and jaggery of India.

 A registered trademark of Wholesome Sweeteners Inc (Sugar Land, TX), Sucanat stands for Sugar Cane Natural.
 It is an unrefined cane sugar dried by a more sophisticated process than traditional unrefined sugars.
 Sucanat is organic and fair trade certified.
+Learn all about Sucanat here.

 A partially-refined sugar that comes straight from freshly harvested cane and is dried by a patented process: Sucanat production process starts by cane stalks being crushed to extract the juice, which is then clarified and heated in large vats.
 Hand paddling cools and dries the syrup by a drying process developed by the Swiss company Pronatec.